 Antibiotic prescribing can be measured in many ways but the most frequently used measure is the defined daily dose (DDD).
 This is a standard measure enabling the comparison of drug usage between organisations and countries.

 The total consumption of antibiotics, as expressed in DDD per 1,000 inhabitants per day in primary and secondary care declined by 4.5% between 2012 and 2015 39 (figure 9).
-Between 2014 and 2015 there was a reduction in antibiotics prescribed across all healthcare settings for the first time.
+Between 2014 and 2015 there was a reduction in antibiotics prescribed across all healthcare settings, with the exception of other community where there was a small increase.
 This reduction in prescribing is thought to be largely attributable to financial incentives introduced in the NHS.